-Our greatest leaders have found themselves drowning in presidential debt including Thomas Jefferson.
-Let’s learn what went wrong for our third president and why he could not eliminate debt.
+Thomas Jefferson abhorred national debt, but racked up a significant amount of personal debt of his own!
+Let’s learn what went wrong for our third president and why he could not eliminate that presidential debt.

 Thomas Jefferson & Presidential Debt